-- If required, In the navigation pane, under Load Balancing, click Load Balancers.
-A list of all defined load balancers will display.
+- If required, in the navigation pane, go to Load Balancing and click Load Balancers.
+A list of all defined load balancers displays.

 - Select the newly created load balancer.

 - On the Description tab, click Edit stickiness.
-The Edit stickiness page will display.
+The Edit stickiness page displays.

 - Select Enable load balancer generated cookie stickiness.

-- In Expiration Period, enter the expiration period, in seconds.
-Note this field should match the session timeout field for Access Gateway.
+- In Expiration Period, enter the expiration period in seconds.
+This field should match the session timeout field for Access Gateway.

-Complete this section if an application does not already exist for www.[external domain].com.
+Complete this section if an application doesn't already exist for www.[external domain].com.

-- Return to the or sign in to the Access Gateway admin console.
+- Return to or sign in to the Access Gateway Admin UI console.